 | Role | Starting point | Active participation |

-These ideas are connected to timing and the choices you make along the way.
+These ideas connect to timing and the choices you make along the way.
 If you’re curious about how timing shapes our journey, see our article on what is divine timing.

 Picture a sculptor given a particular block of marble.
 The stone’s size and texture are fixed.
 That’s fate.
 What the sculptor carves from it is the creative potential you can shape.